RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 ### Interfaces for Interaction, Visualization, and Data Storage
 To facilitate monitoring and user interaction, the following interfaces will be developed:
-1. *Simulation:* Used for real-time visualization of the robot’s workspace under control environment, including object positions, planned trajectories, and motion execution.
+1. *Simulation:* Used for real-time visualization of the robot’s workspace under control environment, including object positions, planned trajectories, and motion execution. <br>
-2. *Web-Based Dashboard:* A user-friendly interface displaying object tracking data, and force gauge readings.
+2. *Web-Based Dashboard:* A user-friendly interface displaying object tracking data, and force gauge readings.  <br>
-3. *Data Logging System:* All relevant data (object positions, timestamps, drop locations, and trajectory corrections) will be stored in a ROS 2-based database for post-experiment analysis.
+3. *Data Logging System:* All relevant data (object positions, timestamps, drop locations, and trajectory corrections) will be stored in a ROS 2-based database for post-experiment analysis. <br>

 </div>